Nationalistische Studentenvereniging: Colours and symbols

-Members of the NSV can be easily recognised by their grey student's hat and student's ribbons (a tradition in Flanders, imported in the early 20th century from Germany).
+Members of the NSV can be recognised by their grey student's hat and student's ribbons (a tradition in Flanders, imported in the early 20th century from Germany).
 The colours of their ribbons are black-white-red, these colours are also present on the student's hat.
-The black relates to the Flemish flag, and white and red are the heraldic colours of Antwerp (the city where the NSV was founded).
+The black relates to the Flemish flag, and white and red are the heraldic colours of Antwerp, the city where the NSV was founded.